Rosacea Makeup Routine: Makeup Tips to Help Cover Rosacea

 Tip #3 - Steer clear of irritants

-Be nice to your skin by staying far away from products that could trigger a flare-up.
+Be nice to your skin with calming products and creams, and by staying far away from products that could trigger a flare-up.
 Be on the lookout for any creams, sprays, or gels that contain the following ingredients:

 - Sodium laurel sulfate